azure123devops123/my-helm/COMMANDS.md

          helm uninstall my-prometheus-dev --keep-history -n dev

-## Basic Commands for creating chart of your web application and deploy using helm##
+## Basic Commands for creating chart of your web application and deploy using helm: ##

          helm create webapp1